The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 It makes you put value in the time when you're not going to exist because you're dead, right?

-The real the true value supposedly is in the afterlife, and this life is just a temporal realm of you know, just kind of get through it and do the best you can, and and then everything will be just wonderful right after you're dead, and it's conveniently no one can check that or prove that.
+And this life is just a temporal realm of, you know, just kind of get through it and do the best you can.

-So uh yeah, I mean, uh, but yeah, I I mean it really is malicious because it it lets you write off this life, which is the real life, the life that you're gonna have, your one and only life, and you're gonna write that off and say, Well, I'm just gonna get through it, and I'm not gonna I'm gonna you know, gonna try to make it as easy as possible.
+So, yeah, I mean, but yeah, I mean, it really is malicious because it lets you write off this life, which is the real life, the life that you're going to have, your one and only life.

 I mean, do you have thoughts and feelings about that?

-I mean, if that's the that's if there's some kind of I mentioned I mention it because not not in any way to validate, you know, Christian beliefs or you know, that sort of thing, but it's it's so interesting, and there's so many, not just one or two.
+I mean, if that's that's if there's some kind of, I mentioned, I mentioned it because not in any way to validate, you know, Christian beliefs or, you know, that sort of thing, but it's, it's so interesting.

-Oh my goodness, man.
+Oh, my goodness, man.

 I'm telling you.

-Well, I first heard him on Art Bell, and uh, you know, he was struck by lightning.
+Well, I first heard him on Art Bell.

 He was actually in his home back in the day, you know, landlines and all that.

-He was actually talking on the telephone of all things, and lightning struck the house.
+He was actually talking on the telephone of all things.

-And what happened to him, he said, actually, this is amazing when you think about it of oh, how much damage the fact that he actually was able to live.
+And what happened to him, he said, actually, this is amazing when you think about it of how much damage.

 But the nails in his shoes melted.

-It was it was very powerful.
+It was very powerful.

 And there's many others like that.

-I mean, well, no, and not not actually melt and nail.
+I mean, well, no, not actually.

 I love it.